M.S. and Ph.D. in Spanish Linguistics

 5. Language Requirement

-All M.S. students must pass an oral proficiency exam in a language other than English or Spanish administered by a regular faculty member in one of the language departments.
-After the exam students should request the appropriate form from the DGS to register the result.
-Students typically have twenty minutes to read an article with the aid of a dictionary.
-The oral exam then consists of discussion of the article, which, if possible, should cover a linguistic topic or one related to language.
-The language requirement must be satisfied by the end of the fourth semester, but students should plan ahead and contact language departments early in the semester.
-Since oral proficiency in a foreign language requires considerable practice, students are advised to start preparing for this requirement from their first semester.
+All M.S. students must pass an oral proficiency exam in a language other than English or Spanish, administered by a regular faculty member in one of the language departments.
+After the exam, students should request the appropriate form from the DGS to register the result.
+The exam typically consists of a 20-minute period in which students read an article with the aid of a dictionary, followed by an oral discussion of the text, which, when possible, should focus on a linguistic topic or another language-related subject.

 6. Annual Goal and Achievement Reports